vlsmj/BookCart-Selenium-POM-BDD/README.md

 # BookCart-Selenium-POM-BDD
-This project showcases the use Page Object Model (POM) design pattern and Page Factory in Selenium that also supports Behavior-Driven Development (BDD) using Cucumber on a website called BookCart.
+This project demonstrates the use of Page Object Model (POM) design pattern and Page Factory in Selenium, which also supports Behavior-Driven Development (BDD) using Cucumber on a website called BookCart.
 [BookCart](https://github.com/AnkitSharma-007/bookcart) is an e-commerce application for an online book store and is created for testing purposes.

 ## Concepts Covered
 - Selenium WebDriver using Java as the programming language